Sir Thomas Lawrence, Mrs. John Julius Angerstein

 Sir Thomas Lawrence enjoyed the patronage of John Julius and Elizabeth Angerstein, who were successful English merchants in the late eighteenth and early nineteenth centuries.

-Lawrence painted a double portrait of the Angersteins, now in the Musée du Louvre in Paris; the pose of Mrs. Angerstein is the same, which mimics the composition of this painting almost exactly.
+Lawrence also painted a double portrait of the Angersteins, now in the Musée du Louvre in Paris; in that piece, the pose of Mrs. Angerstein is the same, mimicking the composition of this painting almost exactly.

 Click on the links to view more of the Founder’s Gallery: